RetroNynjah/Magic-Desk-128/README.md

 |C1,C2,C3,C4|100nF ceramic        |5mm pitch                        |

 ## Software
+### Volley for Two
+The game Volley for Two is the reason that I developed this cartridge format in the first place.
+I started working on the cartrige when the programmer Jonas Hultén wanted a cartridge format to release the game on.
+He modified the game to load from a Magic Desk 128 cartridge.

+You can download cartridge ROM file along with printable labels and more from https://kollektivet.nu/v42/
+The game needs a 256kB (SST39SF020) or larger flash chip.

 ### Magic Cartridge Generator
 Zzarko has made a Python script and a menu program that can be used to generate menu-driven multi-cart images that can be put on this cartridge.
 Create a cartridge with all your favorite C128 utils or games.
 The requirement is that they consist of a single prg-file (no multi-load programs).